-In addition, a company whose general partner is a member of the Board provided the Organization with donated rental space.
+In addition, a company whose general partner is a member of the Board provided the Organization with donated rental space during the year ended June 30, 2014.
 This rent, valued at the square footage rate paid by the company, multiplied by the space occupied by the Organization, has been recognized as an in-kind contribution and off-setting expense in the statement of activities.
-The total of donated rental revenue and expense for the years ended June 30, 2013 and 2012, is \$106,260.
+The total of donated rental revenue and expense for the year ended June 30, 2014 was \$53,130.
+There was no such activity in the year ended June 30, 2015.

-NOTE 10 ENDOWMENT
+NOTE 9 ENDOWMENT

 The Organization has donor-restricted endowment funds.
 As required by GAAP, net assets of the endowment fund are classified and reported based on the existence or absence of donor-imposed restrictions.
-The Board of Directors of the Organization has interpreted the District of Columbia's Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donorrestricted endowment funds absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Organization classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor-restricted endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Organization in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The Board of Directors of the Organization has interpreted UPMIFA as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
+As a result of this interpretation, the Organization classifies as permanently restricted net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment fund that is not classified in permanently restricted net assets is classified as temporarily restricted net assets until those amounts are appropriated for expenditure by the Organization in a manner consistent with the standard of prudence prescribed by UPMIFA.
 The Organization considered all amounts earned on the endowment fund to be appropriated for current use.